PrairieLearn/PrairieLearn/docs/dev-guide.md

 --8<-- "docs/diagrams/simplified-models.d2"
 ```

-- Detailed descriptions of the format of each table are in the [list of Database tables](https://github.com/PrairieLearn/PrairieLearn/blob/master/database/tables/).
+- Detailed descriptions of the format of each table are in the [list of database tables](https://github.com/PrairieLearn/PrairieLearn/blob/master/database/tables/).

 - Each table has an `id` number that is used for cross-referencing.
 For example, each row in the `questions` table has an `id` and other tables will refer to this as a `question_id`.
 For legacy reasons, there are two exceptions to this rule: